Rate this article

 • according to the Bank of Lithuania, in June 2020, the deposits of non-financial enterprises had a value of EUR 7,403.1 million.

-Can one open bank account in Lithuania remotely?
+Can one open bank account in Lithuania remotely in 2022?

 • then, this right is limited to investors who are Lithuanian citizens or who have gained the Lithuanian citizenship;